-Tours and tastings shall be limited to by-appointment tours and tastings with a maximum of 16 visitors per day and an average not to exceed 42 persons per week.
+Tours and tastings shall be limited to by-appointment tours and tastings with a maximum of 18 visitors per day and no more than 40 per week.
 No food service is approved at this time.

 "Tours and tastings" means tours of the winery and/or tastings of wine, where such tours and tastings are limited to persons who have made unsolicited prior appointments for tours or tastings.
 Tours and tastings may include food and wine pairings, where all such food service is provided without charge except to the extent of cost recovery and is incidental to the tasting of wine.
 Food service may not involve menu options and meal service such that the winery functions as a café or restaurant.
 (Ord.
 1340, 2010: Ord.
 947 § 9 (part), 1990: prior code § 12070).